jkeohan/rctr-9-8-20/w02d03/intro-to-state.md

 // use a callback function and pass the previous version of state setCount((prevState) => prevState + 1);
 ```
+In the second example React will call that updater function with the previous value of the state, and whatever you return will replace the state with a new value.
+The argument is called `prevState` in the example but you can name it anything.

 There are scenarios when the callback function version is required such as when state is being updated within the callbacks of either a `setTimeout()` or `setInterval()`.